mozilla/bedrock/docs/php.rst

   cp config.inc.php-dist config.inc.php

 2. Open /includes/config.inc.php and set the `server_name` to "mozilla.local" (or whatever you will use) and `file_root` to the site's path on the filesystem.
-3. Setup `mozilla.local` to resolve to localhost.
+3. Set up `mozilla.local` to resolve to localhost.
 This is different for each OS, but a quick way on Linux/OS X is to add an entry to /etc/hosts.
 4. Configure Apache to allow the site to run with a Directory and VirtualHost directive:

 ::